stevedonovan/el/readme.md

 ```

 There are some useful iterators:
-  -`seq` i1,i2,inc - `inc` defaults to 1, and if no `i2` the range is 1 .. `i1`
+  - `seq` i1,i2,inc - `inc` defaults to 1, and if no `i2` the range is 1 .. `i1`
-  -`iter` t returns each value of a table sequence
+  - `iter` t returns each value of a table sequence
-  -`items` takes an arbitrary number of arguments and iterates over them
+  - `items` takes an arbitrary number of arguments and iterates over them
-  -`spliti` s,re  - parts of string separated by delim
+  - `spliti` s,re  - parts of string separated by delim

 Conversions:
-  -`bin` renders as binary, least signicant bit first
+  - `bin` renders as binary, least signicant bit first
-  -`hex` renders as hexadecimal
+  - `hex` renders as hexadecimal

 Generally useful:
-  -`slice` t,i1,i2 makes a copy of a range of an array
+  - `slice` t,i1,i2 makes a copy of a range of an array
-  -`index` t,val - index of val in the array
+  - `index` t,val - index of val in the array
-  -`split` s,re - parts of string separated by delim
+  - `split` s,re - parts of string separated by delim
-  -`map` t,f apply the function `f` and create a new table.
+  - `map` t,f apply the function `f` and create a new table.
 Only non-nil values so this is a _filter map_
-  -`fields` p.cols,p.delim,p.pat - this parses delimited fields and constructs a table
+  - `fields` p.cols,p.delim,p.pat - this parses delimited fields and constructs a table

-For eaample, here is a `which`.
-Can make it clearer with a few functions:
+For eaample, here is a `which`, which is made clearer with a few functions:

 ```sh
 $ el split PATH ^: : map it {p: open['p.."/go"'] and p}